aaronjamesyoung/ajy-digitalgarden/src/site/notes/MYOG EDC Pack.md

     * Spork
     * knife
     * packable rain cover
-* Features
-    * Relatively tough.
-All weather, constant daily use.
-My REI pack has really been pretty good in this regard.
-    * Make a packable rain cover
-        * Can use waterproof zippers IF rain cover doesn't seem adequate, but don't need to worry too much about waterproofing the pack otherwise
-        * Bend is not wet
-    * Integrated detachable pouches?
-Make it easy to grab one or two components to take with me
-* Consider plane carryon size limits, not that I intend to travel by plane
 * Drawbacks of REI pack to fix
     * Brain design
     * Doesn't stand